Great Plains Athletic Conference

 The Great Plains Athletic Conference (GPAC) is a college athletic conference affiliated with the National Association of Intercollegiate Athletics (NAIA).
-Member institutions are located in Iowa, Nebraska, North Dakota, and South Dakota.
+Member institutions are located in Iowa, Nebraska, and South Dakota.
 The conference was founded in 1969 as the Nebraska Intercollegiate Athletic Conference (NIAC), later becoming the Nebraska–Iowa Athletic Conference (1992) before being renamed the Great Plains Athletic Conference (2000).

 History

 The Great Plains Athletic Conference was founded on September 22, 1969, as the Nebraska Intercollegiate Athletic Conference (NIAC).
 The first president of the conference was Art Nicolia (NWU) while Glen Hinkle (Doane) was the vice president and Roger Olsen (Dana) was the secretary/treasure.
 Jack Anderson (NWU) was named the first publicist on February 28, 1970.
 The six charter members were Concordia University, Dana College, Doane University, Hastings College, Midland University, and Nebraska Wesleyan University.
 With the addition of Northwestern College in 1992, the NIAC was renamed the Nebraska–Iowa Athletic Conference.
 The NIAC became the Great Plains Athletic Conference in 2000 with the addition of Dakota Wesleyan University, Dordt University, Mount Marty University, and the University of Sioux Falls.
 Later, Briar Cliff University and Morningside University joined the GPAC in 2002 and 2003 respectively.
 The College of Saint Mary, a women's only institution, joined in 2015.
 In 2018, University of Jamestown joined the conference as a full-member, while Presentation College joined the conference as an associate member.
 All former members of the NIAC remain affiliated with the GPAC except for Dana College, which closed in 2010, the University of Sioux Falls, which left the conference in 2011, and Nebraska Wesleyan University, which left the conference in 2016.
 Paul Clark was the commissioner of the GPAC when it formed in 2000.
 Corey Westra in Sioux City, Iowa, is the current commissioner of the league.

+On January 17, 2023, Presentation College ended its affiliate status with the GPAC as it closed effective October 31, 2023.

+On September 18, 2023, the GPAC had extended an invitation to Waldorf University as their newest full member of the conference, effective beginning the 2024–25 academic year; although at that moment, the university was already an affiliate member in both men's and women's soccer.